turingschool/curriculum-site/module1/lessons/js-party.md

 JavaScript lets us use `if / else if / else` statements to handle conditional logic.
 You can use just an `if`.
 You can use `if / else`.
 Or you can use `if / else if / else` with as many `else if` conditions as you need.

-Here's an example of an if/else conditionals in JavaScript:
+Here's an example of an if/else conditional in JavaScript:
 ```js
 function evaluateSleep(hoursOfSleep) {
   if (hoursOfSleep < 6) {